uenoB/minissg/README.md

 their names are computed from the name of their parent module by the following rule:

-1. The name of the module returned by `get` function is same as that of the module owning the `get` function.
+1. The name of the module returned by `entries` function is same as that of the module owning the `entries` function.
 2. The name of a module associated to a relative path in a parent module is obtained by appending the relative path to the end of the name of the parent module.